 This passage revolves around the themes of the novel, which are the consequences of playing God, Dangers of unchecked ambition and Revolting.
 The irony of the this creation of Victor is that it is a Monstrous creature but sympathetic character.
 Victor is haunted by his ambition of creation that backfires and ends up destroying his life.
 The creatures needs and demands are crushed by its creator, Victor Frankenstein.
 The creatures seeks revenge to Victor, by destroying his life and everything that he owns or related to.
 The plots of the novel it parallels with the themes of the novel which are, consequences of playing God, Ambition, Isolation and Revolting.

+Some effort.

+Mostly language weaknesses: incorrect grammar and spelling and ounctuation.

+Understands events.

+50%

 REFERANCE